ciaoidea/holographix/README.md

 ---

-## `The holo:// protocol in the Holographix agent network
+## `The holo:// protocol in the HolographiX agent network

-In Holographix, a network of agents and Large Media Models talks by reading and writing shared holographic fields. `holo://` is the scheme; the part that follows is the application-level name of one such field:
+In HolographiX, a network of agents and Large Media Models talks by reading and writing shared holographic fields. `holo://` is the scheme; the part that follows is the application-level name of one such field:

 ```text
 holo://object